wavefrontHQ/docs/pages/doc/query_language_performance.md

 ## Use the Query Analyzer When You See No Data Message on a Chart

 Sometimes, when you expect to see certain data in Tanzu Observability, it doesn’t show up for some reason.
-By default, in such cases, charts display a [**No Data** message](ui_charts.html#override-the-no-data-message-on-a-chart).
-When you see **No Data** on your charts, you can use the Query Analyzer.
-The Query Analyzer allows you to easily analyze your queries and subqueries.
-It helps you identify potential issues with a particular subquery, so that you can easily [troubleshoot your issues](missing_data_troubleshooting.html), and also shows performance statistics for the queries that cause missing data.
+By default, in such cases, charts display a **No Data** message (unless you have [overridden this setting and have set up charts to show another message](ui_charts.html#override-the-no-data-message-on-a-chart)).
+When you see **No Data** on a chart, you can use the Query Analyzer to analyze your queries and subqueries.
+The Query Analyzer helps you identify potential issues, so that you can easily [troubleshoot missing data](missing_data_troubleshooting.html), and also shows performance statistics for the queries and subqueries that result in **No Data**.

 ### Analyze a Query